rsoto91/pf9-automation/PMK/README.md

 ## Steps

 ### I. Create a Cluster Object
 Create a cluster object.
-The new nodes will be associated with this cluster.
+Nodes can join this new cluster.
 The output of this command will contain the UUID of the cluster object, which will be referenced in a later step.
 1. Obtain an auth token.
 Set the `OS_AUTH_URL`, `OS_USERNAME`, `OS_PASSWORD`, `OS_PROJECT_NAME` options.
 The final command will save the authentication token as an environment variable.
 ```
 export OS_AUTH_URL="https://examplecustomer.platform9.net/keystone/v3"